 Edward W. Bryant (1945–2017) was an author of horror and science fiction.
 He wrote half a dozen novels and more than 70 short stories.
 Bryant was born in White Plains, New York, but raised on a cattle ranch in Wyoming.
 He attended school in Wheatland, Wyoming, and received both a B.A. and an M.A. in English from the University of Wyoming.
 In 1968 he attended the Clarion Workshop and started writing professionally, quickly gathering Nebula Award nominations, and, in 1979, his first win for his short story “Stone.”
 Bryant worked in both film and television, including adapting his own writing for The Twilight Zone.

 In the early 1970s Bryant moved to Denver.
 There, he founded the Northern Colorado Writers Workshop and went on to teach at Clarion, the Colorado Language Arts Society, the Colorado Mountain College Summer Writers’ Workshop, and countless others.
 He was dedicated to his community and was delighted to serve as the toastmaster at WorldCon, the World Fantasy Convention, and the World Horror Convention.
 Please join us in celebrating the life and work of this inspiring author and fan.

 The following guests are scheduled to attend Readercon 30.

-Click on the book icon to see the guest's bio-bibliography. * indicates former Guest of Honor.
+Click on to see the guest's bio-bibliography. * indicates former Guest of Honor.